kyma-project/test-infra/docs/prow/authorization.md

 - `hmac-token` - used to validate webhook
 - `oauth-token` - stores the access token used by the GitHub bot

-Follow the official [Prow documentation](https://github.com/kubernetes/test-infra/blob/master/prow/getting_started_deploy.md#create-the-github-secrets) to learn how create the secrets.
+Follow the official [Prow documentation](https://github.com/kubernetes/test-infra/blob/master/prow/getting_started_deploy.md#create-the-github-secrets) to learn how to create the Secrets.